rizac/gfzreport/gfzreport/templates/network/template.rst

    \scriptsize

-..
-Second, we use the tabularcolumns directive (http://www.sphinx-doc.org/en/latest/markup/misc.html#directive-tabularcolumns): this directive gives a “column spec” for the next table occurring in the source file.
+.. we use the tabularcolumns directive (http://www.sphinx-doc.org/en/latest/markup/misc.html#directive-tabularcolumns): this directive gives a “column spec” for the next table occurring in the source file.
    The spec is the second argument to the LaTeX tabulary package’s environment, although,